-Q: I have scheduled an appointment.
+Q: I have scheduled an appointment or joined a class.
 What do I need?

 A: Don’t forget to watch our Introduction Video.
 This is important information you need to know to start your training.
-Be sure to watch this video before our first appointment.
+Be sure to watch this video before our first appointment or class.
 This is your first homework assignment.

 For your dog’s training session, please have several different kinds of high value rewards ready.
 (A treat pouch is helpful).
 We recommend having at least three different types of treats, broken up into pea-sized pieces.
 Food items that are soft and stinky work best.
 It is always better to have way too many rewards than not enough.
 If your appointment is scheduled within three hours of a normal feeding time, hold that meal until after training.
 If your dog is motivated by toys, bring a few favorites for training as well.
 Bring several different items that your dog is motivated by.

 Before your scheduled appointment time, give your dog some exercise so that they are not full of energy (but don’t make them over tired either).
 A dog that is properly exercised will be able to pay attention.
 This will make learning easier and more fun for both of you.
 If we are meeting in a public space, be sure to bring plenty of water, and any other additional tools requested by the trainer.
 You may also bring any dog items you have questions about.

 Please be sure to make your payment.
 Training invoices will be sent out to the email provided on your Release Form on Sunday or Monday for the upcoming week.
 To confirm your appointment or place in class, please be sure to pay your invoice no less than 24 hours before our scheduled training time.
 Unconfirmed appointments will not be honored.

 Q: Current Covid restrictions?